 5 Important Questions to Answer When Getting a Basement Dehumidifier

-1. Do I Need a Dehumidifier in My Basement?
+1. Do I Need a Dehumidifier for My Basement?

-Even if you spot white mould in basement, it may not be a sign to get a dehumidifier immediately.
+Even if you spot white mould in basement, it may not be a sign to immediately get a dehumidifier.
 First, determine whether your basement needs a dehumidifier by checking for persistent moisture issues.

 Moisture in your basement may stem from;